Willis Ward: Gerald Ford's role in the Georgia Tech controversy

-Impact on Ward
+Impact of racism on Ward

 Ward proved to be one of the most successful athletes in the history of the University of Michigan.
 He earned six varsity letters in football and track.
 In track, he won Big Ten titles in the 100-yard dash in 1933; in the high jump in 1933 and 1935; in the 400 meter dash in 1933; and in the long jump in 1934.
 On several occasions, Ward even beat Jesse Owens in the 100-yard dash.
 Because of his all-around skills, Ward was considered a likely contender for the U.S. decathlon team in the 1936 Olympics.

 However, the Georgia Tech incident left Ward angry and disillusioned.
 He recalled that it sapped his competitive spirit.
 Ward considered quitting football, even writing a letter to Coach Kipke about his intentions of leaving the team.
 He recalled later that the refusal to let him play against Georgia Tech destroyed his will.
 "It was the fact that I couldn't play in the Georgia Tech game.
 That all of a sudden, the practice that you just did because it was the thing to do that was good—a tremendous amount of burnt up energy—all of a sudden becomes drudgery."
 His one sports highlight in 1935 was beating Jesse Owens at Yost Fieldhouse in the 60-yard dash and 65 high hurdles.
 Ward's times were neck-and-neck with Owens' up until the NCAA track and field championship.
 He took part in the Olympic trials in 1936, but having lost his competitive drive, Ward, in his own words, did not train to his peak and failed to make the U.S. team.
 "They were urging me to go out in '36," Ward recalled.
 "But that Georgia Tech game killed me.
 I frankly felt they would not let black athletes compete.
 Having gone through the Tech experience, it seemed an easy thing for them to say 'Well, we just won't run 'em if Hitler insists.'"
 Interviewed about the incident in 1976, Ward said: "It was like any bad experience—you can't forget it, but you don't talk about it.
 It hurts."

 Later years

+Ward went on to earn a law degree from the Detroit College of Law in 1939, and was employed by the Ford Motor Company during and after his studies, serving as the employment director for colored workers at Ford's River Rouge plant.